Hồ Ngọc Hà: 2007–2009: Khi Ta Yêu Nhau, The First Single and Và Em Đã Yêu Tour

-At that time, she became brand ambassador of Sunsilk Vietnam.
-In order to promote Sunsilk and her album, she ran the Và Em Đã Yêu Tour across Vietnam starting in September 2009.
-Tickets were sold by exchanging Sunsilk shampoo containers for tickets.
-The tour was from 27 September 2009 in Ho Chi Minh City to 10 October 2009 in Can Tho, along with many guest artists such as Dam Vinh Hung, Dan Truong, Phan Dinh Tung, Quang Vinh, Pham Anh Khoa, Cao Thai Son, Lam Truong and Nguyen Vu.
-Và Em Đã Yêu show was live on HTV7 and Sunsilk's official website.
+In 2009, Hồ Ngọc Hà became the brand ambassador of Sunsilk Vietnam.
+Hà took the Và Em Đã Yêu Tour across Vietnam starting in September 2009, and fans could exchange Sunsilk shampoo bottles for tickets to her shows.
+The tour started on 27 September 2009 in Ho Chi Minh City and concluded on 10 October 2009 in Can Tho.
+The performance included guests such as Dam Vinh Hung, Dan Truong, Phan Dinh Tung, Quang Vinh, Pham Anh Khoa, Cao Thai Son, Lam Truong, and Nguyen Vu.
+The Và Em Đã Yêu show was aired live on HTV7 and Sunsilk's official website.